jesro/ChromeExtension/README.md

 ## Google Chrome Extensions

-#  It gets the data from website and share to other tabs website when extension is clicked (Browser Action)
+#  It gets the data from current active tab's website and share it to other tab's website when the extension is clicked (Browser Action)